madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

   go (SS (SS _))  (SS _) (Double leq) = Double (lemDecLEQ leq)
 ```

-There is nothing particularly difficult about this lemma apart from doing
+There is nothing particularly difficult about this lemma apart from the number
-induction on (<=) and its constituents together.
-It is not particularly
-difficult given all we have seen so far.
-But it does contain some lessons.
+of arguments the induction involves, but it has some lessons.

 Haskell doesn't have a termination checker.
-This is a feature, but it sure feels
+This is a feature, but when we do
-like walking barefoot after you break a glass when you are trying to prove
+proofs, it feels like walking barefoot right after breaking a glass.
+We can
-things.
-You could accidentally create an infinite loop that type checks but
+easily create an infinite loop that type checks but does not constitute a valid
+proof (the circular argument fallacy).

-does not constitute a valid proof.
-This lemma's proof is particularly
+This proof is particularly vulnerable to accidental loops because we pattern
-vulnerable because we are pattern matching on three different variables which
-makes it easy to construct an infinite loop.
+match on three variables which makes it difficult to see that we are recursing
+on something smaller in every case.

-We remedy this in `lemDecLEQ` by making the recursive calls in the body of `go`
+We remedy this in `lemDecLEQ`{.haskell} by making the recursive calls in the
-to `lemDecLEQ` rather than `go` itself.
-This is less efficient but it makes it
+body of `go` to `lemDecLEQ`{.haskell} rather than `go`{.haskell} itself.
+This is
-easy to see that each recursive call is to something strictly smaller than what
+less efficient, but makes it easier to confirm that each recursive call is to
-we started with.
+something strictly smaller than what we started with.

-The other interested bit is the base case of `go`.
+The other interesting bit is the base case of `go`{.haskell}.

 ```haskell
 go :: SNat ('S n) -> SNat m -> 'S n <= m -> n <= m
 go _ SZ _ = error "Inaccessible case."
 ```

-The reason we use `error` is not because there is an error but because of a
-syntactic deficiency of `Haskell`.
-If the second argument is `SZ`, then there
+We use `error` due to a deficiency of Haskell.
+When the second argument is
-are no constructors of `(<=)` that can make `'S n <= m` which we have a proof
+`SZ`{.haskell}, there is no constructor of `(<=)`{.haskell} that can make `'S n
-for, namely the third argument.
-We can see this easily by pattern matching on
+<= m`{.haskell}, butwe have a proof of this, namely the third argument.
+We can
-  the third argument.
+see this by pattern matching on the third argument.

 ```haskell
 go :: SNat ('S n) -> SNat m -> 'S n <= m -> n <= m